stovri/PiWall/README.md

 # PiWall
-Code to edit videos to use in a multi screen Pi wall
+Code to edit videos to use in a Pi wall with multiple screens